oksmith/chinese-grammar-helper/README.md

 A GenAI application to explain Chinese grammatical structures and help point me to relevant pages to understand my Chinese mistakes and uncertainties.

-* TODO: add a demonstration gif or something

 ## Example usage

 ![demo](./assets/demo.gif)